Botelelele/Pong/README.md

 Plans:
 In future i'll try to add menu, options, singleplayer and multiplayer online.

-I'd appreciate any advices and critique.
+I'd appreciate any advices or critique.